- Employees can connect with HR via mobile devices

-There’s no silver bullet.
-Moving from an experience which includes a set of FAQs or a Service Agent at its centre to one where a chatbot interacts with employees requires a major shift in mindset, and investment in a completely new set of competencies.
+But there’s no silver bullet.
+Moving from an experience which includes a set of FAQs or a Service Agent at its centre, to one where a chatbot interacts with employees, requires a major shift in mindset as well as investment in a completely new set of competencies.

 In just the same way that transitioning from Waterfall to Agile meant that the people who wrote Requirements Documents had to learn to write User Stories, the first step on the journey to a successful Chatbot is to understand that using the language of, and the techniques used to create FAQs and Service Agent scripts aren’t going to work: you are going to have to learn (or buy in) the skill of crafting natural language conversations where intent is recognised.
 Think of the difference between a technical writer and a playwright.

-You need to train the Bot to understand Intent
+You need to train a Bot to understand Intent

 It may sound obvious, but the key to successfully replacing FAQs and Agents with a chatbot is to create an experience where the intent of the user’s plain language query is understood and they get the answer they want or can initiate the process/carry out the action they want.